Japan PM Abe's ratings slide after state secrets act

 Support for Abe's government fell 13.9 points to 54.6 percent in a poll by broadcaster JNN, the lowest since he took office, although backing for the main opposition Democratic Party rose just 0.9 point to 6.8 percent and was dwarfed by the 30.3 percent who backed Abe's ruling Liberal Democratic Party.

-"Abe's support tends to drop when he shows his 'Abe colour'," said Nihon University professor Tomoaki Iwai.
+"Abe's support tends to drop when he shows his 'Abe color'," said Nihon University professor Tomoaki Iwai.
 "But he knows that.
 I think he will focus on the economy for a while."

 A survey by news agency Kyodo showed support for Abe's cabinet fell 10.3 points to 47.6 percent, its first drop below 50 percent in a Kyodo poll since Abe began his rare second term.